rte-france/grid2viz/README.md

 ```

-### Grid2Op installation

-In order to use the not (yet) integrated `grid2op` version, you have to manually install it into your virtualenv.

-Activate the virtualenv:

-`.../Grid2Viz$ pipenv shell`

-cd to the forked version of `grid2op` and run :

-`(venvname)/.../grid2op$ python setup.py install`

 ## Getting started

 In order to use this tool, you need to have serialized the RL process of grid2op.
 The expected file system is :